bahaeddinmselmi/stellasky/README.md

 ## License

 This project is maintained by @bahaeddinmselmi.
-Licensing details can be added here if needed.